Emkaytoo/jekyllframe/README.md

 # Jekyllframe

-A library of components for creating a responsive wireframes.
+A library of components for creating a responsive wireframe.